hiephamk/Web_PHP_Group_13/README.md

  - Validations Applied: Product name is required and image link will be checked for invalid URL.

 #### Form 4 (Created by Vu Quang Dan):
- - Form name: Contact Form
+ - Form name: Requests Form
  - Purpose:
  - Validations Applied: